kwall925/Portfolio/readme.txt

     -links to examples of work

 General
-  -first and foremost is speed (homepage)
-  Js:
-  Your shit is a mess main
-    -How to properly structure JS?
-  -Meta Descriptions
   -sell yourself.
 The point of this
     site is to get a job, not to make it pretty
   -post on design forums when finished.